One of the first considerations for business owners after starting a new business is deciding where to incorporate.

 You should incorporate your business (LLC or Corporation) in the state in which you’re doing business.

 For example, if you’ll be operating your business in California, then you should form your LLC in California.

-However, if you’re not planning to have physical presence in the US (meaning that you’ll operate solely from outside the US), then you should form your LLC in Wyoming, the best and most foreigner-friendly state for non-US residents.
+However, if you’re not planning to have a physical presence in the US (meaning that you’ll operate solely from outside the US), then you should form your LLC in Wyoming, the best and most foreigner-friendly state for non-US residents.

-If you choose to form your LLC in any other state outside of the state where you currently have physical presence or where you will be conducting business, then we would also have to register your LLC in your own home state as well.
+If you choose to form your LLC in any other state outside of the state where you currently have a physical presence or where you will be conducting business, then we would also have to register your LLC in your own home state as well.